 e) If there is a complaint that there is coercion/intimidation from anyone within the association directed to the person providing feedback or a complaint, an investigation will be conducted.
 If the allegation is found to be true the association will make efforts to protect the person and address the concerns with the person that was the source of the coercion/intimidation.

-f) Ensure that a person who submits a complaint or provides feedback is not at risk of having their services and supports negatively impacted or withdrawn, as a consequence of submitting the complaint/feedback.
+f) Ensure that a person who submits a complaint or provides feedback is not at risk of having their services and supports negatively impacted or withdrawn, as a consequence of submitting the complaint/feedback, and the association makes the person aware that their services and supports will not be impacted in that way.

 (Refer to Policy 106 – Employee Conflict of Interest)